-When talking about race — or specifically about racism — it’s difficult to bridge the gap in understanding that exists between whites and blacks.
-It’s not impossible but all too often our vastly different experiences lead us to draw conclusions that are hard to reconcile and even harder to dismantle.
+When talking about race -- or specifically about racism -- it's difficult to bridge the gap between white and Black people.
+It's not impossible but all too often our vastly different experiences lead us to draw conclusions that are hard to reconcile and even harder to dismantle.

 It's been my experience that trying to bridge this gulf frequently leads to a type of dialog that I can only characterize as “talking past each other."
 And although we each may have a deep and abiding desire to understand and be understood – it takes time, a real commitment, and still it can be hard as hell to accomplish.